midnightntwrk/midnight-architecture/adrs/0014-git-workflow.md

 Questions to consider when picking a git workflow model:

+* How do environments for testing play a role in this model?
+* How do tags play a role in this model?
 * Will we support multiple version of Midnight and roll backs to previous versions?
 * Once we have mainnet and testnet do we need to keep separate release branches for each?
 * This proposal gets rid of the `main` branch.
 However, if there is strong incentive to have a branch named `main` we can alternatively rename the `develop` branch to `main` for most of the Midnight repositories, where the outputs are binary artifacts, rather than the repository itself.
 For repositories that are consumed primarily by cloning (i.e., the output is the repository itself), rename the `release-stream` branch to `main`.